dj-nitehawk/MongoDB.Entities/Documentation/wiki/Relationships-Referenced.md

 |-- book A
 |-- book B
 |-- book C

-| book B has 2 refernced authors:
-|-- author A
-|-- author B

 now, if you delete book B, the children of authors A and B would look like this: